johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-11-20-how-we-fixed-my-seo/index.md

 In fact I went a little further and scripted the patching of my [Open Graph images](../2021-12-12-open-graph-sharing-previews-guide/index.md) to make use of Cloudinary too.
 This meant that the images that were shared on social media were also optimised for the device that was requesting them.
 I don't think this helped with SEO, but I'd noticed that large / slow loading Open Graph images aren't always used by platforms that support the Open Graph protocol.
 With this in place, this became much less of an issue.

+Incidentally, Cloudinary got wind of this change and invited me onto their [DevJams live stream to talk about it](https://youtube.com/watch?v=G4WTEEwI6Qs).
+I was very flattered to be asked and it was a lot of fun!

 #### Improved performance using `fetchpriority="high"` and `loading="lazy"`

 So far we'd handled the performance of images on my blog by optimising them and serving them in an optimal way.
 But there was more we could do.
 We could also make sure that the images on my blog were loaded in an optimal way.

-We did this by adding `fetchpriority="high"` to the first image on each blog post.
+We did this by adding `fetchpriority="high"` to the first image on each blog post; the "title" image if you will.
 This is a hint to the browser that the image is important and should be loaded as soon as possible.
 We also added `loading="lazy"` to all the other images on the blog post.
-This is a hint to the browser that the image is not important and can be loaded lazily.
+This is a hint to the browser that those images (the "below the fold" images) are not as important and can be loaded later if and when they are required.

-The effect of these two combined, is that when a browser lands on a blog post it loads the first image as soon as possible, and then loads the rest of the images lazily.
-Or mazybe not at all - it depends if people scroll down to that image.
+The effect of these two combined, is that when a browser lands on a blog post it loads the first image as soon as possible, and then stops.
 The upshot of this is that the Largest Contentful Paint (LCP) is loaded as soon as possible and then the browser **isn't** immediately going to load the rest of the images.
+They may be loaded...
+Or they may not - it depends on whether people scroll down to that image.
 This translates into improved perceived performance / user experience.

 [I've written about this was implemented in depth here](../2023-01-18-docusaurus-improve-core-web-vitals-fetchpriority/index.md).